 This chapter brings the first round of data analysis with Actor-network theory.
-First of all, it tentatively reinterprets specificities of a post-socialist neighbourhood according to ANT logical framework and terminology.
+First of all, it tentatively reinterprets the specificities of a post-socialist neighbourhood according to ANT logical framework and terminology.
 The boundaries of Savamala for the purposes of this analysis are established according to the investigation among experts and young professionals on the issue.
-The Savamala neighbourhood corresponds to the area between Brankov and Old Sava bridges; from the Sava riverside to Brankova street, Green Wreath (Zeleni venac) and the park in front of the Faculty of Economics.
-An urban assemblage map, which is laid down further on in the chapter, summarizes these ANT interpretations in terms of the relational networks between urban key agents and identified social aspects at work in local and wider context of Savamala.
+The Savamala neighbourhood corresponds to the area between the Brankov and Old Sava bridges; from the Sava riverside to Brankova street, from Zeleni Venac (the “Green Wreath” market to the park in front of the Faculty of Economics.
+An urban assemblage map, which is laid out further in the chapter, summarizes these ANT interpretations in terms of the relational networks between urban key agents and the identified social aspects at work in the local and wider context of Savamala.
 Finally, the conclusion discusses the results, risks and opportunities of extending ANT in order to enable research to go beyond descriptions toward its operationalization in a particular urban setting.
-In Savamala, the results are summarized to address current state of the neighbourhood and the course of its possible future developments.
+In Savamala, the results are summarized to address the current state of the neighbourhood and the course of its possible future developments.

 An ANT Overview of Urban Agency in Savamala

-Bearing in mind that actor-network explanations give real results only in strongly defined situations, the neighbourhood level is a confined but yet significant enough for the analyses to work and for the results to matter.
+Bearing in mind that actor-network explanations give real results only in strongly defined situations, the neighbourhood level is confined but yet significant enough for the analyses to work and for the results to matter.
 The study applied a flattening composition of all heterogeneous (1) human/non-human actors (ANT) in Savamala.
-These actors (1) were identified from qualitative data collected on 2 different tracks: as urban key actors and within the layers of urban decision-making.
+These actors (1) were identified from qualitative data collected on two different tracks: as key urban actors and within the layers of urban decision-making.
 Further on, the collected data are structured on 4 more levels in relation to ANT, in terms of (2) intermediaries/mediators, (3) free associations, (4) stabilizing & destabilizing agencies

-and (5) urban assemblages (Ta- ble 3 ANT paper).
-The congregation of these categories serves to visually describe urban reality of a post-socialist neighbourhood - Savamala.
+and (5) urban assemblages (Table 3 ANT paper).
+The congregation of these categories serves to visually describe the urban reality of a post-socialist neighbourhood - Savamala.

-Following the circumstances found through the in-depth case study research design, the empirical and theoretical data are structured according to 5 dimensions of actor-netowrks in the following way:
+Following the circumstances found through the in-depth case study research design, the empirical and theoretical data are structured according to five dimensions of actor-networks in the following way:

 all human and non-human actors;